The Mothman Prophecies (film): Plot

 This particular event escalates a string of supernatural calls to John's motel room from Cold.
 One tells him that there will be a great tragedy on the Ohio River.
 Later, John receives a cryptic call from Gordon and rushes to his home to check on him.
 He finds Gordon outside, dead from exposure, though the police estimate that he died hours before he called John.

 John becomes obsessed with the local "Mothman" legend as some of the messages and apparitions imitate Mary, and he arranges to meet an expert on the subject, Alexander Leek.
 Leek explains its enigmatic nature and discourages John from becoming further involved, warning him that attempting to prevent predicted events is futile.
 However, when John learns that the governor plans to tour a chemical plant located on the Ohio River the following day, he becomes convinced that the tragedy will occur there.
 Connie and the governor ignore his warnings, and nothing happens during the tour.

-Soon after, John receives a mysterious letter that instructs him to await a call from his deceased wife Mary back in Georgetown on Christmas Eve at noon.
+Soon after, John receives a mysterious letter that instructs him to await a call from Mary back in Georgetown on Christmas Eve at noon.
 He returns home to wait for her call.
-On Christmas Eve, Connie calls John to convince him to ignore the phone call from "Mary," return to Point Pleasant, and join her and her family for Christmas Eve dinner.
-She says he shouldn't be alone on that night as it is "no way to be," then ends the call to allow John to make his decision.
-Though anguished, John realizes his obsession is isolating him, and decides to return to Point Pleasant to spend the holiday with Connie.
+On Christmas Eve, Connie calls John to convince him to ignore the phone call from "Mary", return to Point Pleasant, and join her and her family for Christmas Eve dinner.
+John realizes his obsession is isolating him, and decides to return to Point Pleasant to spend the holiday with Connie.

 As John reaches the Silver Bridge, malfunctioning traffic lights cause traffic congestion on the bridge.
 Hearing the bolts and supports of the overloaded bridge straining, John realizes that the prophesied tragedy on the Ohio River was about the bridge, not the chemical plant.
-The bridge comes apart, and, as it collapses, Connie's Jeep falls into the water.
+The bridge comes apart, and, as it collapses, Connie's police car falls into the water.
 John jumps in after her and pulls her from the river to safety.
 As the two sit in the back of an ambulance, they are informed that 36 people have been killed.
 That makes Connie the "number 37" from her dream.

 The film ends with a claim that the cause of the bridge collapse was never fully determined, and that although Mothman has been sighted in other parts of the world, it was never seen again in Point Pleasant.